ArKc0s/TP-Inergiciel-FISA4/README.md

 ## Docker Containers
 We have 8 container running :
-- 'brocker' -> A Broker container
+- 'brocker' -> The Broker container
-- 'zookeeper' -> A Zookeper container
+- 'zookeeper' -> The Zookeper container
-- 'mirth450'-> A Mirth Connect container
+- 'mirth450'-> The Mirth Connect container
-- 'mcdb' -> A Database container with the PostgreSQL database
+- 'mcdb' -> The Database container with the PostgreSQL database
 - 'api' -> A container running the API that receive the json from mirth (Producer Pr1 in the schema above)
 - 'dbingest' -> A container that uses the json to put data in the database (consumer Cs1 in the schema above)
 - 'appconsole' -> A container running the console that will allow us to send commands and display answers (Producer Pr2 and Consumer Cs3 in the schema above)